entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 ### Start the Microservice

-1. Start the generated Microservice with the command:
+1. Start the generated microservice with the command:

         ./mvnw

 #### Notes
-1. If you want to reset the widget data (for example, if you deleted all rows from the table widget), and if you selected "H2 with disk-based persistence" during microservice generation, you can delete the target folder, restart the microservice, and the data will be regenerated.
+1. If you want to reset the widget data (for example, if you deleted all rows from the table widget), and you selected "H2 with disk-based persistence" during microservice generation, you can delete the target folder, restart the microservice, and the data will be regenerated.
-2. The `service-url` variable is the Microservice API URL.
+2. The `service-url` variable is the microservice API URL.

 ### Start the Table Widget